Skip to content

 Copy (as root) the Apache2 config from /home/dataman/n6/etc/apache2/sites-available/n6-api.conf to /etc/apache2/sites-available/.

-$ cp /home/dataman/n6/etc/apache2/sites-available/n6-api.conf /etc/apache2/sites-available/
+$ cp /home/dataman/n6/etc/apache2/sites-available/n6-api.conf /etc/apache2/sites-enabled/

 Add the ServerName option in /etc/apache2/sites-available/n6-api.conf with your server’s name as its value, so a part of configuration looks like the one below: